-How WeWe obtained an understanding, evaluated the design and tested the effectiveness of controls overAddressed thethe Company's professional liability claims reserve determination, including controls overMatter in Ourmanagement's review of the significant assumptions described above.
-For example, we testedAuditcontrols over management's review of the actuarial analysis, the significant actuarialassumptions and the data inputs provided to the actuary.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the effectiveness of controls over the Company's professional liability claims reserve determination, including controls over management's review of the significant assumptions described above.
+For example, we tested controls over management's review of the actuarial analysis, the significant actuarial assumptions and the data inputs provided to the actuary.

 To test the professional liability claims reserves, our audit procedures included, among others, testing the completeness and accuracy of the underlying claims data provided to the Company's actuarial specialist, obtaining legal confirmation letters to evaluate inclusion of significant litigated matters in the claims data, and reviewing the Company's insurance contracts by policy year to assess the Company's self-insured retentions, deductibles, and coverage limits.
 In addition, we involved our actuarial specialists to assist in our evaluation of the methodologies applied by management's specialist and assessing the accuracy of the Company's reserves.
-We also compared the reserves recorded to a range developed by our actuarial specialists based on independently selected assumptions
+We also compared the reserves recorded to a range developed by our actuarial specialists based on independently selected assumptions.